Welcome to Ardingly Court Surgery

 - We will screen all visitors to the building- if you have any symptoms of flu (a new or persistent cough, fever or loss of taste or smell) we will arrange a telephone call for you.
 If you have hearing difficulties or are deaf, please let us know and will agree the best course of action to manage your request.

-The Brighton Race Course vaccination site has now opened (14/01/21), patients will be contacted in order of the priority groups in leaflet below.
+The Brighton Race Course vaccination site has opened, patients will be contacted in order of the priority groups in leaflet below.
 You will be contacted when eligible by central organisations.

 If you have enquiry about an existing booking at this Brighton Racecourse ONLY you can contact 0300 303 8060.
-Please not this is NOT to request vaccine
+Please note this is NOT to request vaccine if you have not been contacted.

 Brighton Centre vaccination site:

-If you are over 65 or priority group 6 (extremely clinically vulnerable or their carer) and want to book your appointment, you can visit www.nhs.uk/covid-vaccination or by calling 119 free of charge.
+If you are over 50 or priority group 6 (extremely clinically vulnerable or their carer) and want to book your appointment, you can visit www.nhs.uk/covid-vaccination or call 119 free of charge.

 Beware of scams: